milkaBlumer/milkaBlumer/README.md

 ### Verification Projects (SystemVerilog & UVM)

-* LFSR block on a full chip - RTL, Development of UVM components such as agents, monitors, scoreboards, and RAL models.
+LFSR block on a full chip - RTL, Development of UVM components such as agents, monitors, scoreboards, and RAL models.
+**Tech:** verilog, system verilog, UVM

 ### Submarines Game
 Find the hidden submarines, Development of JavaScript, CSS3, HTML5.